DHTMLX/docs-diagram/docs/api/inline_editor/beforeeditorclose_event.md

 ### Description

-@short: fires before the inline editor of an item is closed
+@short: Fires before the inline editor of an item is closed

 ### Usage